ZzZTripleZzZ/ZzZTripleZzZ.github.io/_pages/about.md

 - **Design of Predictive Mobile and Wireless Network Systems Using Machine Learning**

 ## News
+[10/25] A paper on next generation wireless network digital twins has been accepted by [IEEE Network Magazine](https://www.comsoc.org/publications/magazines/ieee-network).

 [09/25] Glad to give a talk at [Digital Twins Workshop for High-Performance Computing@SC25](https://sc25.conference-program.com/session/?sess=sess200).
 See you in St. Louis!

 [09/25] A paper on transferring, merging, and splitting task-oriented network digital twins has been accepted by [MobiWac](https://mobiwac-symposium.org/2025/).